RastaPasta53/RastaPasta53.github.io/_posts/2016-09-14-Using-Github.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>This lesson was very unsuccessful because i couldn't progress very far as my email wouldn’t verify and i couldn’t progress any further and complete my goal.</td>
+    <td>Using past knowledge is very important in using computers is what i have found and i used this.
+The previous lesson we learnt a lt of useful tips and how to use sheets and i used as many as i could combined with my newly learnt knowledge to make a useful business related spreadsheet.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>My email not verifying was the reason why i couldn’t progress any further and that was very disappointing to me and i was looking forward progressing on my work</td>
+    <td>There were multiple obstacles that  had to overcome in my journey of spreadsheets and for most of these obstacles i looked it up in google and that was a very effective technique  and this is useful for the future.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>Try and use a different computer that is more effective than this one and will hopefully get further </td>
+    <td>Try to listen consistently throughout the demonstration so that i won't have to look up as much info from google or ask my peers that are much more advanced than me but i do feel that sheets comes to me more naturally than coding this blog.  </td>
   </tr>
 </table>